All Episodes

 You know, it had to have been a person previously confirmed by the Senate.

-But listen to this this there's a motion filed now by the Attorney General of Maryland demanding that Ron Rosenstein actually be put in the position, Whitaker be stripped of it, and he's relying on this success of uh succession statute for the Justice Department that's been overridden by an executive order and by this vacancy reforms act, which uh a court has also ruled is the later enacted statute, and therefore that controls.
+And he's relying on this successive succession statute for the Justice Department that's been overridden by an executive order and by this Vacancy Reforms Act, which a court has also ruled is the later enacted statute, and therefore that controls.

-But can you imagine we've talked before about separation of powers concerns and all that?
+But can you imagine, we've talked before about separation of powers concerns and all that.

 Well, I mean, this is the hypocrisy.

-I mean, Rod Rosenstein has been conflicted from the get-go, uh recommending the firing of Comey, signing the fourth FISA warrant application.
+I mean, Rod Rosenstein has been conflicted from the get-go, recommending the firing of Comey, signing the fourth FISA warrant application.

-Um he's a he would be a witness, and yet he is in charge of the whole Mueller investigation.
+He would be a witness, and yet he is in charge of the whole Mueller investigation.

 I mean, look what the news is today.